DmitryDemidovets/DmitryDemidovets/README.md

 - 👋 Hi, I’m @DmitryDemidovets
+- At the moment I am studying python as a developer at the IT School step https://itstep.by/

 <!---
 DmitryDemidovets/DmitryDemidovets is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.